 The Foundation has a unique grant awarding process.
 Ours is one of a few grant review processes which personally interviews prospective grant applicants to judge their proposals.
 Applications are welcome from medical and scientific researchers, and allied professionals, such as social workers, nurses, epidemiologists and other health workers involved in preventive, therapeutic, or rehabilitative care.
 Projects promoting scientific, educational and other activities in the maintenance and improvement of the health and well-being of Manitobans are considered.

 Over the years, Foundation Board members have interviewed hundreds of candidates applying for research grants and the MMSF has supported many projects designed to obtain new knowledge about current health problems.
 The Foundation has contributed to medical and dental education by providing stipends for students enrolled in courses leading to the degrees of Bachelor of Science in Medicine and Bachelor of Science in Dentistry.
 The MMSF also provides a number of undergraduate and postgraduate awards for research excellence.

 Continuing the Legacy

 The Norman and Margaret Corne Memorial Scholarship perpetuates the memory of Dr. Norman Corne, one of the Foundation's founders, who was appointed Honorary President of the Foundation in 1972 and served until his death in 1992.
 Mr. Morris Neaman's association with the Manitoba Medical Services began in 1955.
 In 1972 he became Chairman of the Board of MMSF, a position he held until his death in 1974.
 The Morris Neaman Memorial Award is given annually in his memory.
 Other awards memorialize board members who have given exceptional service to the Foundation; these include Dr. J. C. Wilt, Justice J. E. Wilson, Dr. F. W. Du Val, Dr. L. Israels and Dr. William D. Bowman.

 The Richard Hoeschen Memorial Award honours a prominent local businessman who passed away September 16, 2002.
-Relatives and friends made contributions to establish a trust fund in his name.
+Relatives, friends, and Manitoba Blue Cross made contributions to establish a trust fund in his name.
 This award is co–funded with the St. Boniface Hospital Research Centre (SBRC).
 The MMSF and the SBRC equally share the funding of this award at $2,000 each annually.